 Volunteer at the Annual Meeting

 The annual Plant Biology meeting can only be the success it is with our vast team of volunteers.
-To volunteer to help at the meeting, select that option during registration or contact us (link to ??)
+To volunteer to help at the meeting, select that option during registration or contact firstname.lastname@example.org

 Volunteer at an ASPB Education Outreach Booth

-Keep up-to-date on activities on the hill and participate in the call to actions.
+Keep up-to-date on activities on the hill and participate in the call to action.
 Find out how you can participate in national and local advocacy efforts.

 Start or join a discussion, join a group, write a blog and contribute resources are just a few ways you can actively participate in the plant science community on Plantae.org, the new community for all plant scientists.
 All ASPB members get a profile on Plantae and can access all the resources.
 Log in now.